 Don’t Go Behind People’s Backs

-Gossip and rumours are a definite don’t in a work environment, as they bring a feeling of distrust and poor teamwork.
+Gossip and rumors are a definite don’t in a work environment, as they bring a feeling of distrust and poor teamwork.
 If you hear other people gossiping about fellow employees either put a stop to it or walk away – do not get involved.
 Another don’t is don’t send confidential information about employees to others without permission from management.
-And if rumours begin to get too out of hand or you suspect there may be some truth to them, hold a staff meeting to address these rumours to put an end to them once and for all.
+And if rumors begin to get too out of hand or you suspect there may be some truth to them, hold a staff meeting to address these rumors to put an end to them once and for all.
 This creates a place for people to ask unanswered questions and feel secure again.

 Don’t Allow Feuds to Get in the Way of Business